johanguse/php-api-pdo-oop/readme.md

 2. Ensure you have PHP and MySQL installed on your system.
 3. Create a new MySQL database for this project.
 4. Update the database configuration in `config/database.php` with your database credentials.
 5. Import the database schema (if not using the seeder).
+The schema is located in `seed.php` file line 30.

+> [!NOTE]
+> Remember to replace `http://localhost/your-project-folder` with the actual URL where your API is hosted.

 ## Running the Seeder